singer-io/tap-mixpanel/README.md

 3. Create your tap's `config.json` file.
 The tap config file for this tap should include these entries:
    - `start_date` - the default value to use if no bookmark exists for an endpoint (rfc3339 date string)
    - `user_agent` (string, optional): Process and email for API logging purposes.
 Example: `tap-mixpanel <api_user_email@your_company.com>`
+   - `auth_type` (`saa` or `api_secret`): Used to toggle between [service account authentication](https://developer.mixpanel.com/reference/service-accounts) and [api secret based authentication](https://docs.mixpanel.com/docs/tracking/how-tos/api-credentials#api-secret), it is recommended by mixpanel to use service account authentication
    - `api_secret` (string, `ABCdef123`): an API secret for each project in Mixpanel.
 This can be found in the Mixpanel Console, upper-right Settings (gear icon), Organization Settings > Projects and in the Access Keys section.
 For this tap, only the api_secret is needed (the api_key is legacy and the token is used only for uploading data).
 Each Mixpanel project has a different api_secret; therefore each Singer tap pipeline instance is for a single project.
    - `service_account_username` (string, `username12`): Username of the service account.
    - `service_account_secret` (string, `ABCdef123`): Secret of the service account.